Spirit of Isaac Ebey and Whidbey Island - Haunted Paradise

 A Haida War Canoe Could Hold Many Warriors

-The family and friends who were there at the time of the attack, and afterwards the ones who investigated, said that the Ebey's kept no weapons in the house, so were completely defenseless.
+The family and friends who were there at the time of the attack, and afterwards the ones who investigated, said that the Ebey's kept no weapons in the house, so they were completely defenseless.
 This is rather difficult to believe, because Ebey had fought in the wars against Indians and it seems unlikely that he would not have had arms available to protect his own family at home.
 In either case, the weapons would not have helped him, for he was outnumbered by cunning Indians with a definite mission.

 Many different theories and opinions were debated back and forth over the years as to which tribe had attacked and killed Ebey.
 Although the scalp was finally found with the Kake tribe and purchased by Captain Charles Dodd, a friend of Isaac Ebey's, there was no proof that the Kake tribe had killed Ebey.
 It is very likely that the scalp had been passed on in trade with another tribe.